First French War of Religion (1562–1563): Aftermath of battle

-It was initially reported that the Protestant forces had won the battle and that Montmorency and Guise were dead, however soon accurate word of what had transpired spread.
-Catherine and her sons travelled to Paris on 22 December where they heard Te Deum's in celebration of the victory.
+It was initially reported that the Protestant forces had won the battle and that Montmorency and Guise were dead; however, soon accurate word of what had transpired spread.
+Catherine and her sons travelled to Paris on 22 December, where they heard Te Deums in celebration of the victory.
 Twenty two of Condé's standards were transported for display in Notre-Dame.
 L'Hôpital took a different view of the battlefield victory, seeing it as a source of embitterment among the defeated, who would return to their places of refuge only further inflamed.
 Protestantism could not be defeated on the battlefield for the chancellor.

-In the days following the battle both Coligny and the English ambassador would write to Elizabeth that while they had by conventional metrics lost the battle, in terms of the loss of noble gentleman of note, they had in fact triumphed.
+In the days following the battle, both Coligny and the English ambassador would write to Elizabeth that while they had by conventional metrics lost the battle, in terms of the loss of noble gentlemen of note, they had in fact triumphed.
 Coligny further argued that he had withdrawn from the field in good order and had in fact returned to the field the next day to give battle again only to be denied.
 While characterising the letters as damage control, Wood agrees with this assessment as regards noble casualties, and highlights how poorly the royalist cavalry had been handled during the battle.
-Of the seven tactical units the royal cavalry had been divided into six were either routed from the field or mauled.
+Of the seven tactical units the royal cavalry had been divided into, six were either routed from the field or mauled.
 7 of the 36 gendarme companies who participated in the battle for the royalist side were either killed on the field or fatally wounded, with another 4/5 seriously wounded or captured.
 In terms of high-profile Protestant noble casualties, La Rochefoucauld was seriously wounded during the combat.

-For the Protestants their infantry was devastated, with at least half of it casualties.
+For the Protestants, their infantry was devastated, with at least half of it casualties.
 The mercenary forces of d'Andelot surrendered without fighting.
 1,500 of the German mercenaries were dispatched back to the Empire, while the remainder were incorporated into the royal army.
 Despite being defeated, the Protestants managed to inflict close to equal casualty numbers on the significantly numerically superior force.
 According to Carroll of the 8,000 casualties 2/3 of them were royalist.
 The royalists had lost around 500 nobles.
-Of the royal Swiss there were around 1,000 casualties including their colonel and most of their officers.
-Wood argues that at a conservative estimate there were 6,000 dead, he also notes that there were few survivors who were seriously wounded as most who fit this description succumbed to the cold of the winter night.
+Of the royal Swiss, there were around 1,000 casualties, including their colonel and most of their officers.
+Wood argues that at a conservative estimate there were 6,000 dead; he also notes that there were few survivors who were seriously wounded, as most who fit this description succumbed to the cold of the winter night.